SafSoufTouk/LibreOfficeConverter/README.md

     # ...
     libreoffice: /usr/bin/libreoffice	# Default value
 ```
-On Unix or Linux variants the LibreOffice executable will usually be found in /usr/lib/libreoffice/program/soffice
+On Unix or Linux variants the LibreOffice executable will usually be found in /usr/lib/libreoffice/program/soffice <br />
 (link: /usr/bin/libreoffice)

 Usage